Pre-Nursing (DTA/MRP)(Plan Code: RENPNAS)

 2. Clark's Social Science distribution requirement stipulates that students take courses from at least three different departments.

 Students must also meet the residency requirements as established by Clark.
+This degree requires 2.0 cumulative GPA, and students are encouraged to reach out to advising and transfer institution(s) to ensure that they also meet the expected GPA and course requirements to apply for the program.
 While Clark College has approved offering the degree below, Clark students should keep these requirements in mind should their transfer pathways change.

 Students are responsible for researching and preparing for specific major requirements of baccalaureate institutions as early as possible prior to transferring.